xuesu/Arxived-LLM-Jailbreak/README.md

 #### 7. **Missing Information & Caveats**
 - The extracted text from pdf content appears to be incomplete.
 Additional details may be present in the full paper.
 - There is no in-depth analysis provided regarding the causes of higher UNCLEAR responses in low-resource languages, nor is there exploration of how GPT-4 processes these languages in training.
+### Siege: Autonomous Multi-Turn Jailbreaking of Large Language Models with Tree Search
+#### 1. Summary of this text
+The text introduces Siege, a multi-turn adversarial framework designed to exploit the gradual degradation of Large Language Model (LLM) safety through tree search methods.
+Unlike traditional single-turn jailbreaks, Siege utilizes a breadth-first search (BFS) to branch multiple adversarial prompts at each conversational turn.
+Evaluations reveal that Siege achieves a 100% success rate with GPT-3.5-turbo and 97% with GPT-4 while requiring fewer queries compared to existing methods.
+The study emphasizes the necessity for robust multi-turn testing frameworks that reveal how safety measures erode over successive dialogues.

+#### 2. **Related Metadata**
+- Tools/Algorithms created: "Siege, a multi-turn adversarial framework using BFS tree search."
+- Benchmarks introduced: "JailbreakBench dataset."
+- Codebase/Data URL: "Not mentioned."
+- Evaluated LLMs: "GPT-3.5-turbo, GPT-4."
+- Attack/Defense Techniques: "Multi-turn prompts, adversarial prompting techniques, persona shifts, red teaming tactics."
+- Frameworks Critiqued: "Crescendo, GOAT."

+#### 3. **Main Contributions**
+- Novel ideas/insights: Siege offers a unique tree search methodology to uncover multi-turn vulnerabilities, diverging from traditional single-turn approaches.
+- Key problems addressed: The framework exposes how iterated adversarial tactics can erode LLM safety across dialogue turns.
+- Comparison to existing work: Siege improves upon approaches like Crescendo and GOAT by tracking partial compliance and efficiently exploring multiple attack vectors.

+#### 4. **Methods & Approach**
+- Key techniques: Siege uses a breadth-first search strategy to explore conversation states, focusing on partial compliance metrics to track incremental policy erosion.
+- Experimental setup: The attacker LLM employs diverse red-teaming tactics, responding adaptively based on previous outputs while leveraging a partial compliance function for tracking.
+- Formal proofs, mathematical models, or significant theoretical contributions: "The partial compliance function γ(mt) and cumulative compliance score Γ = Pk t=1 γ(mt) are mathematically defined."

+#### 5. **Findings & Empirical Results**
+- Major experimental findings: Siege recorded a 100% success rate on GPT-3.5-turbo and 97% on GPT-4 using fewer queries than baseline methods.
+- Benchmarks/metrics used: The metrics include success rates and the number of queries for various methods on the JailbreakBench dataset.
+- Notable trade-offs or limitations: The efficiency of Siege emerges from its ability to reuse incremental policy leaks, emphasizing the significance of dynamic branching.

+#### 6. **Implications for LLM Safety**
+- Findings' effect on safety concerns: The work underscores how traditional safety checks may be insufficient due to the cumulative nature of policy breaches and the need for multi-turn safety evaluations.
+- Recommendations for improving LLM safety: Enhancements in iterative testing strategies and multi-turn frameworks are suggested to better capture gradual safety erosion.

+#### 7. **Missing Information & Caveats**
+- Missing parts: The text appears to be a complete overview of the method and findings, but details about full experimental setups or additional discussions are not included.
+- Ambiguities: The possible performance of Siege compared to completely new methods beyond those already mentioned is not assessed, indicating further evaluation might be necessary.
 ### Adversarial Tuning: Defending Against Jailbreak Attacks for LLMs
 ### 1. Summary of this text
 The paper introduces a two-stage adversarial tuning framework to enhance the defensive capabilities of Large Language Models (LLMs) against jailbreak attacks, specifically unknown jailbreaks.
 It comprises hierarchical meta-universal adversarial prompt learning for generating token-level adversarial prompts and automatic adversarial prompt learning for refining semantic-level adversarial prompts.
 The authors report comprehensive experiments on three listed jailbreak datasets, demonstrating that their framework outperforms six defense baselines across multiple attack scenarios.
 The results indicate potential generalizability and transferability, establishing the framework as a viable defense against various LLM vulnerabilities.